Many-body quantum resources of graph states: Results

-{\it The Tur\'an graph---} Next, we consider the Tur\'an graphs topology, and indicate their usefulness for quantum metrology.
-The Tur\'an graph is defined via the following construction: $L$ nodes are partitioned into $K$ groups, each group has $n_k$ nodes, $\sum_{k=1}^K n_k = L$.
-Two nodes are connected only if they do not belong to the same group \cite{book_graphs}, see Fig.~\ref{fig:fig1}(c).
-A special case of Tur\'an grap, is a star graph with $K=2$ groups, where $n_1 = 1$, and $n_2 = L-1$.
-Considering symmetric partitioning of nodes into $K$ the number of edges reads $|E| = (1-\frac{1}{K}) \frac{L^2-s^2}{2}+\binom{s}{2}$, where $s$ is reminder of division $L/K$.
-For fixed $L$, number of necessary $\cz$ gates increases with number of groups $K$.
+Next, we examine the topology of the Tur\'an graphs, and demonstrate their usefulness for quantum metrology.
+The Tur\'an graph is defined as follows: $L$ nodes are divided into $K$ groups, each with $n_k$ nodes, $\sum_{k=1}^K n_k = L$.
+Two nodes are connected if and only if they do not belong to the same group \cite{book_graphs}, see Fig.~\ref{fig:fig1}(c).
+A special case of a Tur\'an graph is a star graph with $K=2$ groups, where $n_1 = 1$, and $n_2 = L-1$.
+Considering a symmetric partition of nodes into $K$ groups the number of edges is $|E| = (1-\frac{1}{K}) \frac{L^2-s^2}{2}+\binom{s}{2}$, where $s$ is a remainder of division $L/K$.
+For a fixed $L$, number of $\cz$ gates increases with the number of groups $K$.

-With the exact many-body calculations, we revealed that for graph states of $K$ groups, with at least two qubits in each group, $n_k\ge2$ for $k=1\dots K$, the exponent has the simple form $\gamma=K-1$ with corresponding $\vec{\kappa}^*=\{x_1,\dots,x_L\}$.
-As such, the entanglement- and nonlocality-depth, with respect to the ideal GHZ state, drop with an increasing number of groups $K$, see Eqs~\eqref{eq.depth.e} and ~\eqref{eq.depth.b}.
-Nevertheless, the fact that $\gamma$ depends only on $K$, and not on $L$, indicates that graph states with Tur\'an graph topology are a valuable resource for quantum-enhanced metrology, see Eq.~\eqref{eq.cond}, i.e. $K<\log_4 L+1$ for sufficiently large $L$.
-We note that {\it bundle graphs} introduced in Ref.\cite{PhysRevLett.124.110502} are in fact Tur\'an graphs.
+Through the exact many-body calculations, we discovered that for graph states of $K$ groups, with at least two qubits in each group, $n_k\ge2$ for $k=1\dots K$, the exponent takes on the simple form $\gamma=K-1$ with the corresponding vector $\vec{\kappa}^*=\{x_1,\dots,x_L\}$.
+As such, $k$-locality and separability will increase with respect to the ideal GHZ state as the number of groups $K$ increases, see Eqs~\eqref{eq.depth.b} and ~\eqref{eq.depth.en}.
+However, the fact that $\gamma$ depends only on $K$, and not on $L$, indicates that graph states with Tur\'an graph topology are valuable resources for quantum-enhanced metrology, see Eq.~\eqref{eq.cond}, i.e. $K<\log_4 L+1$ for sufficiently large $L$.
+We note that the {\it bundle graphs} introduced in Ref.\cite{PhysRevLett.124.110502} are in fact Tur\'an graphs.